LaunchCodeEducation/lchs/src/appendices/software-installation/vscode-setup.rst

       The terminal dropdown bar displays ``bash``.

-   If ``bash`` does not appear, follow steps 3-5 in the :ref:`Configure VSCode <term-gitbash>` section above.
+   If ``bash`` does not appear, follow steps 3-5 in the :ref:`Configure VS Code <term-gitbash>` section above.

 #.
-To finish setting up VSCode, complete the steps in the
+To finish setting up VS Code, complete the steps in the
    :ref:`Adding Extensions <vscode-extensions>` section below.

 .. _vscode-chrome-install: